Jurong Lake Gardens

-Chinese Garden is a park in Jurong East, Singapore.
-Built in 1975 by the JTC Corporation, the Chinese Garden's concept is based on Chinese gardening art.
-The main characteristic is the integration of architectural features with the natural environment.
-The Chinese Garden is modelled along the northern Chinese imperial style of architecture and landscaping.
-It is located next to Chinese Garden MRT station and connected to the adjacent Japanese Garden by two bridges.
-Along with Japanese Garden and Lakeside Gardens, which was opened in 2019, the three gardens are collectively known as the Jurong Lake Gardens.
+Jurong Lake Gardens is the name used to refer to the three interconnected gardens located in and around Jurong Lake in western Singapore, these being the Chinese, Japanese, and Lakeside gardens.

+In 2014, then-Prime Minister Lee Hsien Loong floated the idea of integrating the Chinese Garden, the Japanese Garden, and Jurong Lake Park (now referred to as the Lakeside Garden), into a single park, referring to the unified park as Jurong Lake Gardens.

+Phase 1 of the Jurong Lake Gardens, consisting of the Lakeside Garden, opened on 27 April 2019.

+In 2024, the Chinese and Japanese gardens were reopened to the public after renovations.

+The Jurong Lake Gardens are considered one of Singapore's national gardens, along with Gardens by the Bay and Singapore Botanic Gardens, and, according to the National Parks Board, the first to open in Singapore's heartland.

+Chinese Garden

 History

 Plans for the construction of the Chinese Garden were first mentioned in 1968 by Woon Wah Siang, the chairman of the JTC Corporation.
 Earthworks began in 1968, and planning of the design was finalized in 1970, with construction beginning in 1971.
 The garden was completed in 1975 at a cost of and was opened by then-Finance Minister Hon Sui Sen.

-In February 1989, the East Entrance was opened, following the opening of Chinese Garden MRT station, to ensure easy access for pedestrians visiting the gardens.
-Chinese Garden was later closed from March to July 1989 to undergo renovation works.
+In February 1989, the east entrance was opened, following the opening of Chinese Garden MRT station, to ensure easy access for pedestrians visiting the gardens.
+The Chinese Garden was later closed from March to July 1989 to undergo renovation work.

 In 2014, a year-long "redecoration and refurbishment" project was launched.
 The areas to be repaired included the main entrance plaza, the pavilions, the pagodas, the Stone Boat, and footpaths.
-The repair works involved removing wood that had rotted or become infested by termites.
-This also included patching up spalling concrete and cracked walls, replacing broken and loose roof tiles, stopping water leakage, as well as replacing old electrical wiring, timber footpaths, or rusted fittings.
+The repair works involved removing wood that had rotted or become infested by termites, patching up spalling concrete and cracked walls, replacing broken and loose roof tiles, stopping water leakage, and replacing old electrical wiring, timber footpaths, and rusted fittings.

 In May 2019, the Chinese Garden and the adjacent Japanese Garden were closed for extensive renovation.
 The gardens reopened in September 2024 with a new aquatic garden with 150 different types of water lilies.
-A new exhibit, Sunken Garden, was also introduced that featured 200 types of epiphytes.
-Previous features such as the Twin Pagoda, Grand Arch, and the Stone Boat were refurbished, while others, such as the main building and courtyards, were demolished.
+A new exhibit, Sunken Garden, was also introduced, which featured 200 types of epiphytes.
+Previous features, such as the Twin Pagoda, Grand Arch, and the Stone Boat, were refurbished, while others, such as the main building and courtyards, were demolished.

 Features

-Stone Lions

-A pair of cloudy-grained marble stone lions at the main gates of the Chinese Garden, guarding the main gates of the garden.
+A pair of cloudy-grained marble stone lions guard the main gates of the Chinese Garden.
 The marble stone used to sculpt the lions was imported from Taiwan.